AnaptysBio Announces Second Quarter 2021 Financial Results and Provides Pipeline Updates

 - General and administrative expenses were

-$4.7 millionand $9.0 millionfor the three and six months ended June 30, 2020, compared to $4.3 millionand $8.4 millionfor the three and six months ended June 30, 2019.
-The increase was due primarily to increased legal and insurance expenses.
+$5.2 millionand $10.7 millionfor the three and six months ended June 30, 2021, compared to $4.7 millionand $9 millionfor the three and six months ended June 30, 2020.
+The increase was due primarily to personnel-related expenses, including share-based compensation.

 - Net loss was

-This press release contains forward-looking statements within the meaning of the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995, including, but not limited to: the timing of the release of data from our clinical trials, including etokimab’s week 16 data for the ECLIPSE Phase 2 clinical trial in chronic rhinosinusitis with nasal polyps and imsidolimab’s Phase 2 clinical trials in GPP and PPP; the timing of initiation of imsidolimab’s Phase 2 clinical trials in EGFRi /MEKi and ichthyosis; the timing of a regulatory strategy update for GPP; the timing of an IND filing for ANB032; the milestones and royalty payments to be received under the GSK collaboration; and our projected 2020 cash burn and cash runway.
+This press release contains forward-looking statements within the meaning of the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995, including, but not limited to: the timing of the release of data from our clinical trials, including imsidolimab’s Phase 2 clinical trials in acne, hidradenitis suppurativa, EGFRi and ichthyosis, rosnilimab’s Phase 1 healthy volunteer clinical trial and Phase 2 clinical trial in alopecia areata, and ANB032’s healthy volunteer Phase 1 trial; the timing of the initiation of imsidolimab’s GPP Phase 3 clinical trials; the milestones and royalty payments to be received under the GSK collaboration; and our projected 2021 cash burn and cash runway.
 Statements including words such as “plan,” “continue,” “expect,” or “ongoing” and statements in the future tense are forward-looking statements.
 These forward-looking statements involve risks and uncertainties, as well as assumptions, which, if they do not fully materialize or prove incorrect, could cause our results to differ materially from those expressed or implied by such forward-looking statements.
 Forward-looking statements are subject to risks and uncertainties that may cause the company’s actual activities or results to differ significantly from those expressed in any forward-looking statement, including risks and uncertainties related to the company’s ability to advance its product candidates, obtain regulatory approval of and ultimately commercialize its product candidates, the timing and results of preclinical and clinical trials, the company’s ability to fund development activities and achieve development goals, the company’s ability to protect intellectual property and other risks and uncertainties described under the heading “Risk Factors” in documents the company files from time to time with the

 Consolidated Balance Sheets